1975 San Diego Chargers season: Week 1: vs. Pittsburgh Steelers

 San Diego's season began badly, with a shutout defeat at home against the defending Super Bowl champions.
-Virgil Carter started the game, but could generate only three first downs in the Chargers' first four possessions, getting intercepted once.
+Virgil Carter started the game but could generate only three first downs in the Chargers' first four possessions, getting intercepted once.
 Pittsburgh, in the meantime, scored on each of their answering possessions to take a 20–0 lead late in the half.
-Carter was then pulled from the game, and did not play for the Chargers again.
-His replacement, Dan Fouts, led a 39-yard drive that reached the Pittsburgh 41, from where he was intercepted as the half ended.
+Carter was then pulled from the game and did not play for the Chargers again.
+His replacement Fouts led a 39-yard drive that reached the Pittsburgh 41, from where he was intercepted as the half ended.

 That proved to be the Chargers' longest drive of the day, as well as their deepest penetration into Steeler territory.
-Pittsburgh added seventeen further points in the second half, while Jesse Freitas replaced Fouts and became the third San Diego quarterback to be intercepted on the day.
+Pittsburgh added seventeen further points in the second half, while Freitas replaced Fouts and became the third San Diego quarterback to be intercepted on the day.
 The Steelers finished with a 443–146 advantage in total yardage.

 Week 2: at Houston Oilers

-San Diego were more competitive in their second game, but still lost by a comfortable margin.
-After falling behind to an early field goal, Fouts led a 10-play, 67-yard drive that Don Woods capped with a 4-yard touchdown run.
-The Oilers responded with a pair of 2nd-aurter touchdowns, before Ray Wersching, who had earlier been short from 53 yards out, made a 29-yard field goal to reduce the deficit to 16–10 at halftime.
-Houston drove 83 yards to start the second half, extending their lead with a further touchdown, and missed field goals on their next two possessions.
+San Diego were more competitive in their second game but still lost by a comfortable margin.
+After falling behind to an early field goal, Fouts led a 10-play, 67-yard drive that Woods capped with a 4-yard touchdown run.
+The Oilers responded with a pair of 2nd-quarter touchdowns before Wersching, who had earlier been short from 53 yards out, made a 29-yard field goal to reduce the deficit to 16–10 at halftime.
+Houston drove 83 yards for a touchdown to start the second half and missed field goals on their next two possessions.
 With Fouts unable to create scoring threats in response, he was replaced by Freitas late in the 3rd quarter.
 The first time Freitas dropped back to pass, he was sacked and fumbled, with Curley Culp returning the loose ball 38 yards for a touchdown.
-Freitas did manage a 30-yard touchdown pass to Dwight McDonald in response, but his tipped pass was intercepted in Oiler territory on the next Charger possession, and a late Houston field goal was the only scoring that followed.
+Freitas did manage a 30-yard touchdown pass to McDonald in response, but his tipped pass was intercepted in Oiler territory on the next Chargers possession, and a late Houston field goal was the only scoring after that.

 Freitas was sacked on five of the thirteen occasions that he dropped back to pass; Fouts was also sacked once.